 Insulin degludec was initially reviewed by the Food and Drug Administration (FDA) in November 2012.
 Approval was not granted at that time because of evidence suggesting a higher rate of major adverse cardiovascular events (MACE) with insulin degludec versus comparator therapy (see "Harms" below for detailed information).
 Results of an interim analysis of an ongoing trial to measure MACE were subsequently presented to the FDA by the manufacturer, and approval was granted in September 2015.
-Data from this interim analysis are not publicly available.
+Data from this interim analysis have not been made public so as not to compromise the integrity of the ongoing study.